Ombuds Office for Oregon Workers

-The 1987 Legislature created the Office of the Ombudsman for Injured Workers as an independent advocate for injured workers, assisting workers by accepting, investigating, and attempting to resolve complaints on workers’ compensation matters.
+The Ombuds Office for Oregon Workers serves as an independent advocate for workers by helping them understand their rights, benefits, protections, and responsibilities within the workers’ compensation system and workplace safety and health laws and rules.
+The 1987 Legislature created it as the Office of the Ombudsman for Injured Workers to serve as an independent advocate for injured workers, assisting workers by accepting, investigating, and attempting to resolve complaints on workers’ compensation matters.
 Recognizing the value of the office, the Legislature increased the staff during the 1990 special session.
 Legislation passed in 2003 clarified the supervision and control of ombudsman services and required that quarterly reports be submitted to the governor.
 The office consists of the ombudsman and five staff members.

 Small Business Ombudsman